A story featuring Son & Garden, a Farmhouse Kitchen Restaurant.

 "Why?"
 Hiro asked.

-"This place looks so nice but your view is the window," while I had the pleasure of viewing the whim and fancy of Son & Garden's vibe, Hiro looked out to the grayness of the darkening street outside.
+"This place looks so nice but your view is the window," while I had the pleasure of viewing the whim and fancy of Son & Garden's vibe, Hiro looked out to the gray of the darkening street outside.

-"WOWWWWW," my mouth opened wide as we slid onto the circular booth outlined with flowers.
+"WOWWWWW," my mouth opened as we slid onto the circular booth outlined with flowers.
 The lights were even more pink and we had a wide view of the restaurant together.

-"What is this?!"
+"Whuat is this?!"
 Hiro looked up examining the pink light.

 "They wanted us to sit here!
 How cool is that!"
 Maybe Peet or Biw saw my face when I saw Hiro's gray view outside.
 It was nice of them to move us to a new table if they noticed that.

-"Mylove, this is so fun!"
-Hiro eyes widened.
+"Mylove, this is so fun," Hiro eyes widened.

-"Hmmm.
-This watercress is actually good with the cotton candy."
-Hiro mused while tasting.
+"This watercress is actually good with the cotton candy,"

 Thank you for reading my kwento.
 For yourself and all of us— have fun everyday.